ericafk0001/PocketDoc/README.md

-# 🏥 PocketDoc - Wound Classification Web App
+# PocketDoc

-A Flask-based web application for wound classification using a pre-trained deep learning model.
+PocketDoc is a Flask web application for AI-based wound image classification.
+It is designed as a fast triage and decision-support tool for accessibility-focused care workflows.

 https://github.com/user-attachments/assets/cf1b69a4-c599-4f3b-b8a9-5da4047b30ec

-## Features
+## Overview

-✅ **Camera Capture** - Take photos directly from your device's camera ✅ **Image Upload** - Upload existing wound photos
-✅ **Real-time Prediction** - Get instant wound classification ✅ **Confidence Scores** - See confidence levels for all wound types ✅ **Mobile Friendly** - Responsive design works on phones and tablets
+- Classifies wound images into 8 categories using a TensorFlow/Keras model.
+- Supports both camera capture and standard file upload in the browser.
+- Returns a predicted class, confidence score, and full per-class probabilities.
+- Includes a post-diagnosis chat assistant for follow-up guidance.

-## Wound Classification Categories
+## Wound Classes

 - Abrasions
 - Bruises